*Updated: 31 October, 2022

 Booking.com doesn’t offer a similar feature, and all incoming reservations are automatically accepted.
 This could leave you with a potentially difficult or badly behaved guest.

-Hosts are busy people and looking for vacation rental sites where it’s easy to set a property listing and start making money.
+Hosts are busy people and looking for vacation rental sites where it’s easy to set up a property listing and start making money.
 It makes sense to explore how to create your own account on both Booking.com and Airbnb.

 Creating an account on Airbnb is simple and straightforward.
 On the Airbnb website, you can click “Sign up” and create your account using your email address, phone number, Facebook account, Google account, or Apple ID.

 To create a listing, all you need is to fill in essential information about your property, add photos, choose your cancellation policy, and your payment preference.
 Airbnb’s interface is also extremely user-friendly, containing prompts and tooltips that help to make the process of creating listings much faster.